St0ryt1me/SCDAA-Coursework-2025/README.md

 ## How to use the files

 - `Ex1_1.py` includes all functions needed for Exercise 1.1.
 Running this script computes the value function and optimal control using the parameters specified in Figure 1 of the coursework.
 - `Ex1_2.py` provides numerical experiments to answer Exercise 1.2, including convergence validation of the value function via Monte Carlo simulation.
+Running Ex1_2.py will generate two plots: 1.The first plot shows how the error decreases with increasing time steps, given a fixed number of samples.
+2.The second plot shows how the error decreases with increasing sample size, given a fixed number of time steps.
 - `Ex2_2.py` visualizes trajectory comparisons between strict LQR and soft LQR, clearly showing the difference in control strategies.
 Run`Ex2_2.py` for Exercise 2.1.
-- For Exercises 3, 4, and 5, you can simply run `Ex3.py`, `Ex4.py`, and `Ex5.py` respectively.
+- For Exercises 3, 4, and 5, you can simply run `Ex3_1.py`, `Ex4_1.py`, and `Ex5_1.py` respectively.
 These scripts will automatically generate visualizations such as:
   - 3D plots comparing learned vs analytic optimal control
   - 3D plots comparing learned vs analytic value function
   - Training loss trends for actor and/or critic networks